JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 Look at how companies and developers already enjoy the benefits of shared Kotlin code:

-* Our [case studies page](case-studies.topic) lists companies who successfully adopted KMP in their codebase.
+* Learn how companies have successfully adopted KMP in their codebases on our [case studies page](case-studies.topic).
-* There is a wealth of sample apps in our [curated sample list](multiplatform-samples.md), as well as in the GitHub [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic.
+* Check out a wide range of sample apps in our [curated sample list](multiplatform-samples.md) and the GitHub [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic.
-* You can search for specific multiplatform libraries among several thousands already indexed on [klibs.io](https://klibs.io/).
+* Search for specific multiplatform libraries among the thousands already indexed on [klibs.io](https://klibs.io/).

-## Learning the basics
+## Learn the basics

 You can learn KMP fundamentals in a way that suits you:

 * To quickly see Kotlin Multiplatform in action, try the [quickstart](quickstart.md).
   You'll set up your environment and run a sample application on different platforms.
-  * To try creating an app that shares most of the code between platforms, see the [shared logic and UI tutorial](compose-multiplatform-create-first-app.md).
+  * To create an app that shares most of its code between platforms, see the [shared logic and UI tutorial](compose-multiplatform-create-first-app.md).
   * To see how an Android app can be turned into a multiplatform app, check out our [migration tutorial](multiplatform-integrate-in-existing-app.md).